mattcieslak/MITTENS/README.md

 warned that it can take awhile to compile them.
 Remember you only need to compile a solution __once__.
 Also beware that some combinations of step size and turning angle maximum result in infinite sets of turning angle sequences.
-Python to crash with a recursion error in this case.
+Python will crash with a recursion error in this case.

 ### Adding Geometric Constraints